 View All » (including bills from previous years)

 From Jan 1983 to Nov 1994, McCandless missed 247 of 5,687 roll call votes, which is 4.3%.
-This is worse than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|